AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   The static IP address for your Aviatrix Controller.
 -   The login credentials of your Aviatrix Controller user account.
 -   The login credentials for the user account to be used as the CoPilot service account.
 If you plan to use the ThreatGuard feature, the CoPilot service account must have a minimum of `all_firewall_write` permissions.
--   The CoPilot licence key (obtained from your Aviatrix representative).
+-   The CoPilot license key (obtained from your Aviatrix representative).

 This procedure assumes your Aviatrix Controller is up and running and the controller instance's inbound rules have port 443 open to the public static IP address of the CoPilot instance (so that CoPilot can reach your controller).
 Your CoPilot software instance/virtual machine must also be up and running.